 See Death Metal for description and list of bands.
 Funeral Doom

 Evolving from death/doom (particularly due to the death/doom band Disembowelment), funeral doom can be described as "death/doom Up to Eleven".
 Taking some cues from dark ambient, it is played at a very slow tempo (even for doom), and places an emphasis on evoking a sense of emptiness and despair.
 Typically, electric guitars are heavily distorted and keyboards or synthesizers are used to create a "dreamlike" atmosphere.
 Vocals consist of mournful chants or growls and are often in the background.
 Needless to say, it's among the scariest and most depressing music ever created.

 Doom fused with Black Metal.
 Typically, vocals are in the form of high-pitched shrieks and guitars are played with much distortion, which is common in black metal.
 But the music is played at a slow tempo with a much 'thicker' guitar sound, which is common in doom metal.
-Lyrics often involve themes of nature, nihilism and depression.
+Lyrics often involve themes of nature, nihilism and depression, but the more sludge-leaning acts usually switch that out for hatred, self-loathing, and misanthropy.
 Often overlaps with Depressive/Suicidal Black Metal.

 Doom metal displays the following tropes: